aminkodaganur/iconplus/README.md

 -	Adjustable opacity for shadow
 -	Different Box-radius styles like circle, Square, rounded Square.
--	You can select shadow direction too o	Bottom, o	Bottom right, o	Right, o	Top right, o	Top, o	Top left, o	Left, o	Left bottom
+-	You can select shadow direction too
+	-	Bottom,
+	-	Bottom right,
+	-	Right,
+	-	Top right,
+	-	Top,
+	-	Top left,
+	-	Left,
+	-	Left bottom
 -	You can have custom text with custom font color and box color
 -	You can even have font-awesome icon tag or Google Materialized icon tag
 -	You can make font , font-awesome icon  and Google Materialized icon as line icon